 Smoked salmon is prepared through methods like smoking, curing by rubbing salt, sugar, and other spices onto the fresh fish, and marinating the fish in a mixture containing different ingredients.
-So, you get a smoked salmon rich in its taste and texture.
+So, you get smoked salmon rich in taste and texture.

 Also, how well the cured salmon refreezes depends upon the type of salmon you are trying to refreeze.
 Therefore before getting started with the refreezing process, here are four common types of smoked salmon: